Add to researchJon McGregor

 His first collection of short stories is This Isn't the Sort of Thing That Happens to Someone Like You (2012), set in the Lincolnshire fens.

 In 2010, Jon McGregor received an honorary doctorate from the University of Nottingham, and was made an honorary lecturer in their School of English Studies.

-With only two novels to his name, Jon McGregor has already garnered a reputation for a quiet but lyrical narrative style, and for seeking out the surprises, the delights, and the beauty in the heart of the everyday world that surrounds us.
+Jon McGregor has garnered a reputation for a quiet but lyrical narrative style, and for seeking out the surprises, the delights, and the beauty and sometimes the less pleasant in the heart of the everyday world that surrounds us.

 His debut, If Nobody Speaks of Remarkable Things (2002), employs a deliberately narrow focus.
 The action takes place on a single day, in a single street.
 The town, the street and many of the characters remain un-named, hinting at one of McGregor’s key themes for the book: the anonymity of modern urban relations, the way that people can live next door to each other for years without knowing anything about their neighbours.
 From early on, the reader is made aware that something out of the ordinary takes place on this particular day, and the increasingly ominous foreshadow of this unknown event hangs over the book as a wealth of conversations, actions, observations and unspoken thoughts unfolds.
 McGregor has spoken in interviews of how part of the book’s inspiration came from the public reaction to the death of Princess Diana, and the way in which other deaths which happened at the same time were overlooked.